carducci-arbitration | International arbitration practice in commercial and investment law

 International Art Restitution Claims (LGDJ Paris)

-Ph.D. in International Law (Paris II) – Ph.D. in Comparative Contract Law (Rome I) – Diploma, The Hague Academy of International Law
+Ph.D. in International Law (Univ.
+Paris II) – Ph.D. in Comparative Contract Law (Univ.
+Rome I) – Diploma, The Hague Academy of International Law

 Dr.